 Baylor Law’s depth of advocacy experience goes even beyond its full-time advocacy faculty.
 Recognizing the massive extent of advocacy experience among our Baylor Law alumni, the Baylor Law School Jaworski Fellows Program (named in honor of Watergate prosecutor and Baylor Lawyer Leon Jaworski) brings the expertise of these outstanding advocates to the students who one day will follow in their footsteps.
-The Jaworski Fellows program taps some of our most accomplished, seasoned trial lawyers to come to Baylor and critique Practice Court advocacy exercises in the second quarter of PC.
+The Jaworski Fellows program taps some of our most accomplished, seasoned trial lawyers and judges to come to Baylor to critique Practice Court advocacy exercises in the second quarter of the Practice Court program.